TMJ Treatment

 Treating TMJ Disorders

 Nonsurgical treatments, such as night guards or physical therapy, are always considered first.
 If these methods do not work, surgical intervention may be necessary.
 Sometimes, an arthroscopy is a small tube with a camera attached that is inserted into the joint space to determine a diagnosis.
-If surgical treatment is deemed necessary, there are several options that Dr. Karas will consider before determining the right method for your specific condition, including:
+If surgical treatment is deemed necessary, there are several options that Dr. Karas or Dr. Williams will consider before determining the right method for your specific condition, including:

-• Arthrocentesis.
+- Arthrocentesis.
 A small needle is inserted to irrigate the joint and remove debri and inflammatory byproducts.

-• Injections.
+- Injections.
 Corticosteroid injections can help relax the muscles.

-• Arthroscopy.
+- Arthroscopy.
 While also used to help diagnose, arthroscopic surgery involves the same method of attaching a small camera to a tube so that your surgeon can operate on the joint and reposition muscles or the disk.

-• Orthognathic Surgery.
+- Orthognathic Surgery.
 In some cases, the joint may be an indication of a larger jaw misalignment problem.
 Corrective jaw surgery repositions the jaws and improves biting, chewing, and speaking, as well as alleviates facial pain.

 Our team will walk you through your options and guide you through every step of your oral surgery journey.
 It is our goal to help you improve your oral health and quality of life by relieving pain and discomfort.
 If you have a TMJ disorder or would like to explore your treatment options, please contact our office in Walnut Creek, CA, today.